-The CONSULTANT will conduct field review, survey, and appropriate coordination with resource agencies to assess impacts to essential fish habitat (EFH) in accordance with the PD&E Manual.
+The CONSULTANT will conduct field review, survey, and appropriate coordination with resource agencies to assess impacts to essential fish habitat (EFH) in accordance with Part 2, Chapter 11 of the PD&E Manual.
 The CONSULTANT will prepare the EFH Assessment as a component of the NRE to document potential adverse effects to EFH and measures to address those effects.